Chapter 9 - Japan – The Proof

 1973 put a sharp dent into the stellar economic track record.
 The oil shock hit Japan harder than any other developed country and induced a sharp recession.
 Inflation skyrocketed to over twenty percent.

 Then the MIRACLE happened.
 Inflation trended down in Japan.
 Essentially ever since.
-It would never get anywhere near its peak rates in 1973 again to the day of this writing.
+It would never get anywhere near its peak rates in 1973 again to the time of writing.
 This happened in Japan roughly a decade before it would happen in the United States.

 Source: FRED (Economic Research, Federal Reserve Bank St. Louis), own graph